benal20/Agenda.gml/README.md

   finished_animating = true
 })
 ```
-If the Agenda was created from a Todo, you may optionally pass `true` into `cancel` to complete the source Todo immediately.
+If the Agenda was created from a source Todo, you may optionally pass `true` into `cancel` to complete the source Todo.
-<br>Otherwise, the Todo will not be completed automatically.
+<br>If this is not done, the source Todo will not be completed because the `and_finally` callback will never be executed.
+<br>If the Agenda was created from `agenda_create` then this argument is not used.